Robert Ballard Long: The end of active service

 Long's final action was in the Siege of Pamplona, after which he was recalled by the Duke of York to England with Wellington's agreement.
 Long corresponded with Wellington, who assured him that Long's recall was not at his request.
 Long strongly suspected that the Prince Regent had engineered his recall to vacate the command of his brigade so that Colquhoun Grant (commonly known as "The Black Giant"), the Prince's favourite, could be made its commander.
 Grant was also an intimate of the Duke of Cumberland which must have caused Long further displeasure.
-Long refused the proffered posting as a divisional commander in Scotland and scornfully retired to his estate at Barnes Terrace, Surrey.
+Long refused the proffered posting as a divisional commander in Scotland and scornfully retired to his home at Barnes Terrace, Surrey.

 As an officer on the general list, Long was promoted in retirement; he was promoted to lieutenant general in 1821.
 Royal recognition was not forthcoming however after his public feuds with two royal princes, and Long was not knighted or offered a title, unlike many of his contemporaries.
 He died childless in 1825 at his London house in Berkeley Square and was buried in the family crypt at Seale, Surrey.